pratiktri/server_init_harden/README.md

 ### 9. [Optionally] Reset root password
 Since, VPS providers sends you the password of your VPS's *root* user in email in plain text.
-So, password needs to be changed immediately. **Since we have disabled *root* login AND password login in the above step, changing *root* password might be an overkill**.
+So, password needs to be changed immediately. **But, since we have disabled *root* login AND password login in the above step, changing *root* password might be an overkill**.
 But, still...

 Also most VPS providers these days, allow you to provide SSH Public Key in their website.
 If you have done that you can skip this step. **It is disabled by default anyways**.